Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

 "I not know.
 I think of her.
 I ask priest help her but priest say Chinatown no can go, closed.
 I pray to Virgin Mary for her.
 I pray for Mexican girl too."

 Wow, her red candles and prayers before the statue of the Blessed Virgin Mary were completely different than my assumed superstitious peasant ones.

 My respect and love of Mom leaped higher.

 Through the priest, she got work as a maid at the Sainte Claire Hotel and had a steady, if modest, income.
 Mom and Dad moved from one old farmhouse to another for cheap rent and supplemental farm income.
 She stayed with Dad as he rescued her and accepted Rickie.
-Her working and his gambling and carousing made more sense and why she never talked about her past or family.
-I better understood her fear of my getting pregnant before marriage, her never talking about sex.
+Her work and his gambling and carousing made more sense and why she never talked about her past or family.
+I better understood her fear of my getting pregnant before marriage and her never talking about sex.

 Dad's puppet shadow on life's screen rose to star status.
-I asked what Mom knew of his past but she knew nothing before Hawaiian Gardens.
+I asked what Mom knew of his past, but she knew nothing before Hawaiian Gardens.
 We cried together, as a different mother and daughter.

 It then hit, hit me hard, all her efforts to protect Rickie were snuffed out in a senseless maneuver accomplishing nothing in Vietnam.
 I finally understood the extent of her loss.
 It was the closest we ever were.
 Still stunned after Mom's revelations, I continued to sit in her yard letting the California sun dry out the Pacific Northwest rain and absorb our conversation until dusk.

 In the evening I drove back to the hotel and ate dinner at Original Joe’s next to the Saint Clare Hotel to reconnect to my past.
 I asked for and got the same booth I sat in on the eve of my engagement.
 I reminisced how simple my world was then compared to my parents.